-Fountain pens tend to seem relatively self-explanatory, but that doesn’t mean the correct process for filling every pen is obvious.
-This article will out how to fill any common fountain pen we’ve encountered.
+Fountain pens tend to seem relatively simple, but that doesn’t mean the correct process for filling every pen is obvious.
+This article will explain how to fill any common fountain pen.

-If you need some more explanation about the different types of fountain pen filling systems, check out our guide.
+If you want to understand the different types of fountain pen filling systems, check out our guide.
 Once you’ve identified your fountain pen type, then you can return here and see how to fill it.

-Despite all the different types of fountain pen filling, there are some rules that always apply!
+Despite all the different types of fountain pen filling mechanisms, there are some rules that always apply.

 Piston Fountain Pens